CesarChaparro1974/Financial_Analysis_Project/README.md

 ![Alt Text](assets/finance.png)
+# Financial Analysis Project.

-0.1.1 Client: AtliQ Hardware.
+Client: AtliQ Hardware.<br>
-0.1.2 AtliQ Hardware is one of the leading computer harware producers in India, and has even expanded into more than 7 countries as well.
-They sell different types of hardware to big players such as Amazon, Best Buy, and Walmart.
+AtliQ Hardware is one of the leading computer harware producers in India, and has even expanded into more than 7 countries as well.
+They sell different types of hardware to big players such as Amazon, Best Buy, and Walmart.<br>

-0.1.3 This year, they’re asking PWC to conduct a big audit of their sales and help them automate their existing data.
+This year, they’re asking PWC to conduct a big audit of their sales and help them automate their existing data.<br>

-0.1.4 FINNANCIAL ANALYSIS
+FINNANCIAL ANALYSIS<br>
 DECOMPOSITION AND RESEARCH TASKS:
 0.1.5 1.
 Definition of Objectives and Key Questions
 Objective: Understand how revenue, profits, and margins have changed over time.